awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 1. Using the client of your choice, connect to the external instance and create a user to use for replication\.
 Use this account solely for replication\. and restrict it to your domain to improve security\.
 The following is an example\.

    ```
-   CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
+   CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY 'password';
    ```

 1. For the external instance, grant `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges to your replication user\.
 For example, to grant the `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the '`repl_user`' user for your domain, issue the following command\.

    ```
-   GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
+   GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com' IDENTIFIED BY 'password';
    ```

 1. Make the Amazon RDS DB instance the replica\.
 To do so, first connect to the Amazon RDS DB instance as the master user\.
-Then identify the external MySQL or MariaDB database as the replication master by using the [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command\.
+Then identify the external MySQL or MariaDB database as the source instance by using the [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command\.
 Use the master log file name and master log position that you determined in step 2\.
 The following is an example\.

    ```
-   CALL mysql.rds_set_external_master ('mymasterserver.mydomain.com', 3306, 'repl_user', '<password>', 'mysql-bin-changelog.000031', 107, 0);
+   CALL mysql.rds_set_external_master ('mymasterserver.mydomain.com', 3306, 'repl_user', 'password', 'mysql-bin-changelog.000031', 107, 0);
    ```
 **Note**
 On Amazon RDS MySQL, you can choose to use delayed replication by running the [mysql\.rds\_set\_external\_master\_with\_delay](mysql_rds_set_external_master_with_delay.md) stored procedure instead\.
 One reason to use delayed replication is to enable disaster recovery with the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure\.
 Currently, delayed replication is not supported on Amazon RDS MariaDB\.